dainst/arachnefrontend/docs/feature_localization.md

 Then  the „navbar_about“-item is entitled „About Arachne“.
 ```

-## Scenario: Fallback Language German for not translated items.
+## Scenario: Fallback Language German for not translated items

 ```gherkin
 Given a user has chosen „da“  as his primary browser language.